AriFordsham/GHCWiki/hack-sprint.md

 - MultiCore Challenge application in GpH and Eden (TH,MSA)

-Monday/Tuesday session:
+Tuesday session:

 - Reports and updates on activities
 - Plans on ghc-HEAD integration
-- Test programs: systemtests (HWL,JB)
+- Test programs: systemtests
 - Benchmarks